Biography of Edward Gibbon

 1788: Volumes four to six of the “Decline and Fall” are published.
 He returns to Lausanne and starts composing his memoirs.
-Adam Smith remarked that Gibbon’s triumph had made him “at the very head of the literary tribe.”
+Adam Smith remarks that Gibbon’s triumph had made him “at the very head of the literary tribe.”

 1789: Death of Deyverdun which means he inherits “La Grotte”.

-1790: Reads Edmund Burke’s “Reflections on the Revolution in France” which he agrees with.
+1790: Gibbon reads Edmund Burke’s “Reflections on the Revolution in France” which he agrees with.

-1791: Edward Gibbon hears of the Terror in Paris from friends.
+1791: He hears of the Terror in Paris from friends.

 1792: He fears a French invasion of Switzerland.

-1793: He returns to England an stays with Lord Sheffield after the death of his wife.
+1793: He returns to England and stays with Lord Sheffield after the death of his wife.
 In August the swelling in his lower body increases rapidly.
-Becomes dangerously ill from and moves to 76 St James Street, London with his friend the bookseller Peter Elmsley.
+He becomes dangerously ill and moves to 76 St James Street, London with his friend the bookseller Peter Elmsley.

-1794: Gibbon has three operations to drain fluid from his body but things get worse as the knives were not sterile.
+1794: Gibbon has three operations to drain fluid from his body but things get worse as the knives used were not sterile and he dies on 16th June.

 (1796): Lord Sheffield published “The Miscellaneous Works of Edward Gibbon” in 2 volumes.